 About the time Bill’s article came out, I started on the first full re-architecture of our websites in well over 5 years (I know, I know, I’m embarrassed; what can I say?)
 Part of the reason we waited so long was we wanted to move to .NET, but hadn’t been able to get over the hump.
-(Remember, as I said, I am Mort.)
+(Remember, as I said, I am Mort — you may need to get your browser to translate this.)
 Sure, we could have built a hacked together ASP.NET website, but I wanted an architected ASP.NET website, and I just couldn’t get it done part-time.

 I just don’t like ASP.NET.
 There, I said it.